jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **peak gener**:
         - Type: Number [Item]
         - Default: 0
-        - Description: Peak emission rate.
+        - Description: Peak emission rate ($a$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **fit param**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The fitting parameter.
+        - Description: The fitting parameter ($b$).
     - **time**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The time at which the peak emission rate is obtained.
+        - Description: The time at which the peak emission rate is obtained ($t_p$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **mult**:
         - Type: Number [Item]
         - Default: 1